 Manager/Plant Operations Superintendent - David Jones - DtJones@mfa-inc.com Cell Phone: 660-641-0023 David Jones comes to MFA with more than a decade of plant manager experience.
 For the past 10 years David has worked for Cargill managing 3 different shuttle loading facilities, from Texas to Colorado, to most recently in Kansas.
 Grain management, movement, conditioning, safety and employee training are his main focus areas as a plant manager and superintendent.
 David is originally from the St. Joe area and he is happy to be back closer to his family, especially his grandkids.

-Office Administrator -Kerry Arthur-E-Mail: firstname.lastname@example.org Kerry Arthur comes to MFA from a dental office in Excelsior Springs where she worked as a treatment coordinator..
-Kerry graduated from Polo High School and currently lives in Lathrop with her husband, three children, and a variety of animals.
+Office Administrator -Kerry Arthur-E-Mail: email@example.com Kerry Arthur comes to MFA from a dental office in Excelsior Springs where she worked as a treatment coordinator..
+Kerry graduated from Polo High School and currently lives in Lathrop.
+She is married with three children.

 Plant Operator - David Reeder